ututuco/MoltenPixels/README.md

 You can change the file https://github.com/ututuco/MoltenPixels/blob/main/src/Projects/MyProject1/Controller.pas to learn how its works!

 You can add assets loading from file (methods) or just adding to a zipfile into .res project file

+If you want to help me.. please write an email to ututuco.apps@gmail.com

+Thanks!